THE SAN DIEGO POLYMER CLAY GUILD BY-LAWS

 Section 8.
 In addition to general duties prescribed elsewhere in these By-Laws, Executive Board members shall have these specific rights and duties:

-Communications Secretary: Shall handle all incoming and outgoing correspondence for the Guild; shall be responsible for notification of Guild members of general meetings and dissemination of information.
+Shall help handle all incoming and outgoing correspondence for the Guild; shall be responsible for notification of Guild members of general meetings and dissemination of information.

 ARTICLE VII: FINANCIAL